BestBuyAPIs/api-documentation/source/includes/products/_pricing-and-ranking.md

-**lowPriceGuarantee** | Identifies if a product qualifies for the Best Buy low price guarantee **onSale** | Identifies if sale price is less than regular price **percentSavings** | Identifies the percent saved between the regularPrice and salePrice **priceRestriction** | Identifies product sale price display restrictions (<i>guidelines for displaying lowest salePrice are sent to developers with privileged keys</i>): <li>MAP restriction identifies Minimum Advertised Price; actual selling price may not be shown until prodcut is added to cart</li><li>ICR restriction identifies In-Checkout Rebate Price; actual selling price may not be shown until checkout</li>
+**lowPriceGuarantee** | Identifies if a product qualifies for the Best Buy low price guarantee **onSale** | Identifies if sale price is less than regular price **percentSavings** | Identifies the percent saved between the regularPrice and salePrice **priceRestriction** | Identifies product sale price display restrictions: <li>MAP restriction identifies Minimum Advertised Price; actual selling price may not be shown until prodcut is added to cart</li><li>ICR restriction identifies In-Checkout Rebate Price; actual selling price may not be shown until checkout</li>
 **priceUpdateDate** | Date and time product price was last updated **priceWithPlan.newTwoYearPlan** | Mobile phone price when purchased with new 2-year plan **priceWithPlan.upgradeTwoYearPlan** | Mobile phone price when purchased with 2-year upgrade plan